-(born 1957, US citizen) is currently serving as an advisor to Starbucks CAP Region.
+(born 1957, US citizen) is currently serving as managing director/operating partner at Hony Capital.
 He previously held a number of senior positions at Starbucks including Senior Vice President of Starbucks Corp., President of Starbucks Asia Pacific Region, Chairman and President of Starbucks Greater China Region, Head of the Law & Corporate Affairs department and Vice President International Business Development.
 He started his career as a government official in the Ministry of Foreign Economic Relations and Trade in China.

-Jinlong Wang graduated with a Bachelor degree in International Economics and Trade from the University of International Economics and Trade in Beijing in 1982 and received his Juris Doctor degree at Columbia School of Law, Columbia University in 1988.
+Jinlong Wang graduated with a Bachelor degree in International Economics and Trade from the University of International Economics and Trade in Beijing in 1982 and received his Juris Doctor degree at Columbia School of Law, Columbia University, in 1988.